mdemrc/Ubuntu-Installation-Guide/README.md

 Detailed Explanation For How to Install Ubuntu

+1. **Beginning**
-1. On the first screen, you'll be prompted to select a language.
+  On the first screen, you'll be prompted to select a language.
 This language will be used throughout the installation process and for the default system language.

 Instruction: Select your preferred language from the list on the right.
 In this example, "English" is selected.
 Click: "Next" to proceed.